AdobeDocs/dynamic-media-classic.en/help/using/dynamic-media-newsletter.md

   * Learn more about the upcoming Adobe Insider Tour.
   * Read about how you can protect your digital assets from being pirated.
   * Learn about AI-driven Smart Crop for images.
-  * Meet `Alex Thiers`, one of the driving forces behind many of the great features and innovations within Dynamic Media and Adobe Dynamic Media Classic.
+  * Meet `Alex Thiers`, a driving force behind many of the great features and innovations within Dynamic Media on AEM and Adobe Dynamic Media Classic.

 * **[May 2019, Issue 05](https://experienceleague.adobe.com/tools/dynamic-media-demo/newsletter/Dynamic_Media_Newsletter_05_2019_May.html)**

     In this issue:

-  * Explore top ten hidden features of Adobe Dynamic Media Classic in a blog posting.
+  * Explore the top ten hidden features of Adobe Dynamic Media Classic in a blog posting.
   * Watch key how-to videos in Experience League.
   * Learn about the upcoming Adobe Insider Tour.
   * To update your rich media strategy, read a three-part blog series.